-Below, we explain what the social credit system is, how it works, and what its potential implications for businesses are.
+Below, we explain what the social credit system is, how it works, and what its potential implications for businesses might be.

 Quick Facts About China’s Social Credit System

-China’s social credit system was formally announced in 2014.
-China’s aims for the system to be fully functional – enabling the ranking of all Chinese citizens – by 2020.
+China’s social credit system was formally announced in 2014, but has existed on a regional level since 2009.
+While many elements of the social credit system are operational already, the aim is to provide a fully functional system – enabling the ranking of all Chinese citizens and businesses – by the end of 2020.

 Currently, businesses are being categorized based on their compliance standards, as well as their audit and financial records.
 More than 33 million businesses in China have been given a score, and many companies have already been blacklisted.